Property Taxes & Assessment

 - By fax or email: You must subscribe to the City's fax-back service in order to request tax certificates by fax or email.
 Requests for Tax Certificates by email or fax will save you time and postage and may reduce your banking fees.
 Tax Certificates will be provided by fax-back within 48 hours of the request (excluding weekends and holidays).
 Generally, the fax back is within 24 hours.

 To subscribe to this service, you must set up a pre-paid account.
 The Tax Certificate fee will be deducted from the pre-paid account upon issuance of the Tax Certificate.
 To set-up your account, please provide a cheque payable to the City of Kingston in the amount you choose.
 For more information, contact Taxation Services by phone at 613-546-4291, ext.
 2015 by fax at 613-546-6995, or by email at firstname.lastname@example.org

-- Look up a tax roll number and get the current tax levies (not account balances) online.
+- Look up a tax roll number and get current tax levies (not account balances).